mintme-com/pool/README.md

         "maxJump": 50
     },

-    // Try to get new job from webchaind in this interval "blockRefreshInterval": "120ms",
+    // Try to get new job from core-geth in this interval "blockRefreshInterval": "120ms",
     "stateUpdateInterval": "3s",
     // Require this share difficulty from miners